lxc/incus/doc/debugging.md

 `incus admin sql --help` for details).

 You should only need to do that in order to recover from broken updates or bugs.
-Please consult the LXD team first (creating a [GitHub issue](https://github.com/canonical/lxd/issues/new) or [forum](https://discourse.ubuntu.com/c/lxd/) post).
+Please consult the Incus team first (creating a [GitHub issue](https://github.com/canonical/lxd/issues/new) or [forum](https://discourse.ubuntu.com/c/lxd/) post).

-### Running custom queries at LXD daemon startup
+### Running custom queries at Incus daemon startup

-In case the LXD daemon fails to start after an upgrade because of SQL data migration bugs or similar problems, it's possible to recover the situation by creating `.sql` files containing queries that repair the broken update.
+In case the Incus daemon fails to start after an upgrade because of SQL data migration bugs or similar problems, it's possible to recover the situation by creating `.sql` files containing queries that repair the broken update.